All posts

 Common issues:

-The structural observation: the EIN is the gateway to US financial infrastructure.
+The bottom line: the EIN is the gateway to US financial infrastructure.
 Without it, the LLC cannot open a bank account, accept payments through US processors, or file taxes.
 For non-residents, the EIN application process is the most common bottleneck in the formation sequence.

 Banking as a non-resident: opening the account